margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Ladder ##
 The beauty of the carpenter climbing up the ladder and standing on top of the roof.
 He works so humbly, and gracefully.
 He has a good heart.
-There's a goal for him ahead to build and construct, and move through the passageway humbly and support the top.
-Metaphysically climbing the stairs of being.
+There's a goal for him ahead to build and construct, and move through the passageway humbly and support the top, metaphysically climbing the stairs of being.

 <br>